Ambusy/XeditPc/README.md

 --------------------------------------------------

 As a sole USER, extract the "bin/release" folder somewhere on your disk (preferable in a Documents sub folder) and execute the XeditPc program.
 No need to install.
+Type the HELP command too view all extra commands and features.

 As a DEVELOPER, open the vbproj file, verify (My Project tab) that you have the correct .NET framework or choose one you do have on your pc.
 Build the project and run it.